 It works just like any other loan, the higher your credit score, the lower your interest rate and vice versa.
-Once your loan is granted, you are required to make monthly payments from which some is allocated to interest, some is allocated to principle balance and so on.
+Once your loan application is approved, you are required to make monthly payments from which some is allocated to interest, some is allocated to principle balance and so on.
 There are late payment fees if you are late which are $15 but, that’s even lower than your average bank fee.
-The bottom line is, the risks are pretty low for borrowers that qualify!
+The bottom line is, the risks are pretty small for customers that qualify!

 Now, Let’s Get Into The Benefits Of Prosper To The Investors

 As Mentioned above, every investment option has it’s cons but, they all have their pros as well and, Prosper has a lot to be proud of.
 They have used technology to take peer to peer lending to new heights.
 Here are my favorite features of Prosper…

 - Ability To Choose Your Risk And Reward – As an investor, you know that the higher your risk, the higher your reward and the lower your risk, the lower your reward.
 Prosper gives you the ability to choose the loans at the risk and reward levels that make you comfortable with lending.

 - Great Tools For Diversification – Knowing that some loans will have higher rewards and some lower, it’s best to diversify your investment portfolio.
 This is the same across all channels of investment from stock exchange to foreign exchange to peer to peer exchange.
 The basic principals are all the same.
 Prosper offers some of the most complex tools on the market to help you get a full understanding of your risks!